How to Work Long Head and Short Head Bicep?

 Common Mistakes to Avoid

-When working on long head and short head, avoiding common mistakes can significantly enhance your results and prevent injuries.
-Here are some frequent errors that should avoid:
+When working on the long head and short head, avoiding common mistakes can significantly enhance your results and prevent injuries.
+Here are some frequent errors that should be avoided:

-1. Neglecting One Head Over the Other: One of the most common mistakes is focusing too much on either the long head or the short head, leading to imbalanced development.
+1. Neglecting One Head Over the Other: One of the most common mistakes is focusing too much on the long or short head, leading to imbalanced development.
 For a well-rounded bicep, it’s essential to incorporate exercises targeting both heads.

-2. Using Incorrect Form: Poor form not only reduces the effectiveness of the exercise but also increases the risk of injury.
+2. Using Incorrect Form: Poor form reduces the effectiveness of the exercise and increases the risk of injury.
 Common form mistakes include:

 • Swinging the weights